 The relationship between a keto diet and exercise is great when it comes to cardio.
 These types of exercises don’t place a high demand for sugar fuel, which keto diet practitioners have little supply of in their keto diet plan.
-Instead, they burn whatever fuel the body has to offer—which is fat.
+Instead, the body burns whatever fuel the body has to offer—which is fat.

 Cardio keeps your heart rate up and extends your endurance.
 Running, for example, is a great exercise for the keto diet because its moderate intensity makes your ketogenic diet less troublesome.
 It’s also a quick ketosis trigger.

 Ketosis is the body’s process of using fat instead of carbs as fuel for your exercises and usually happens a few days into a keto diet.
 How do you know if you’re in ketosis?
 A good indication is your exercise time.
 If you find that you can last for a longer period of time, then it means ketosis has activated and your body is using excess fat as fuel.

 That’s why running is one of the best exercises when you’re on a keto diet.
 Once ketosis kicks in, you’ll run longer and farther.
 This helps you burn more fat than expected over a period of time.

 During a keto diet, your fat reserves become fuel—including the ones in your muscle linings.
 This allows your muscles to move in a different range.
 Flexibility exercises such as yoga can help your muscles cope with the diet change.